 Explore the Story Map and visit our Climate Resilience Initiative page for more information and actions you can take to help mobilize climate resilience efforts in your community.

-You can also sign up for our online October Climate Activist Meeting for a discussion on climate resilience led by RE Sources Senior Environmental Advocate Ander Russell.
+You can also sign up for our Climate Activist Meetings for a discussion on climate resilience led by RE Sources Senior Environmental Advocate Ander Russell.

 About RE Sources